What is Parent Forum?

 - School development planning

-- Parking and safe routes to walk /cycle to school
+- Safe routes to walk /cycle to school

 - Cost of school trips and events

 - Parent evenings

 - Views on school policies when they are updated e.g. Positive Relationships & Behaviour Policy

 Sharing the information.

 Parents are encouraged to share information from the Parent Forum with parents of other children in their child’s class.
 Feedback is also included in school newsletters which is emailed to parents every Friday.
 If you would like a parent representative to raise an issue or make a suggestion on your behalf at Parent Forum please ask them to do so, or send a message to the school office.
 Issues raised should be general issues.
 If you have specific concerns about your child your first point of contact should always be your class teacher.

 Who is on the Parent Forum?